Our Methodology

 Jules Sports, Esports, Competition

 The most conversational of the five — poker analogies, momentum reads, the texture of a specific match or moment.
-Skeptical of models that ignore the variance inherent in single-game outcomes.
+Started in sports journalism, pivoted to quantitative analysis after realizing that narratives without base rates were just stories.
+Skeptical of models that ignore variance in single-game outcomes.

-Her analysis tracks feedback loops, regulatory timelines, and the gap between what institutions promise and what they deliver.
+Systems thinker who tracks feedback loops, regulatory timelines, and the gap between what institutions promise and what they deliver.
+Studied environmental policy and got frustrated by how rarely forecasts accounted for implementation lag.
 The most likely to tell you what she got wrong last time and why.

-Covers through the lens of underdogs and base rates.
-He looks for the spots where consensus is wrong, where historical precedent suggests a different outcome than the current narrative.
+The team's resident contrarian.
+Covers through the lens of underdogs and base rates, hunting for spots where consensus is wrong and historical precedent suggests a different outcome.
+Joined after building a personal tracker of 500+ prediction market positions over two years.

 Editorial Standards